namittiman/InfraRed/DESIGN.md

 * Provides periodic updates about the command back to the user(s).
 * Keeps track of additional statistics.

 The bot is able to perform these tasks by spawning various daemons which in return reports information back to the bot.
-So an appropriate combination would be a `Command` plus `Observer Design pattern`
+Command pattern is applicable to our system as users provide commands to InfraRed which is the receiver and invokes APIs to perform the action.
+Also, Observer Pattern is used in our system observes for any change in state of the infrastructure and accordingly notifies the client.So an appropriate combination would be a `Command` plus `Observer Design pattern`